-Sam recently graduated from our Special Master’s Program (new window) (SMP), and is now into his first year of medical school a Georgetown’s School of Medicine.
+Sam graduated from our Special Master’s Program (SMP ’12), and is now into his first year of medical school a Georgetown’s School of Medicine.
 As one of the leading postbac premed program in the country, SMP’s challenging curriculum and thorough guidance has helped place thousands of students into Medical School.

-Question 1.
-What kind of work are you currently involved in and what are your future career plans?
+What kind of work are you currently involved in, and what are your future career plans?

 I am currently a first year medical student at Georgetown University Medical School.
 With my free time I shadow a hand and elbow orthopedic surgeon, do concussion research, and play intramural soccer.
 My plan is to spend this summer in either doing research at Georgetown or in San Francisco.
 And while I’m not sure what type of medicine I would like to end up in, I do know that medicine was definitely the right choice for me.